Industry Expertise

 Commanding Investor Attention on NRR and Expansion Revenue

 Investors evaluating SaaS companies look for founders who understand the unit economics deeply enough to explain them publicly.
-Published perspectives on net revenue retention benchmarks by segment, the real drivers of logo churn versus revenue churn, or the compounding math of upsell motions signal a level of operational sophistication that term sheets follow.
-Phantom IQ places these narratives in Forbes, Fast Company, and industry outlets where your next lead investor is reading.
+Published perspectives on net revenue retention benchmarks by segment, the real drivers of logo churn versus revenue churn, or the compounding math of upsell motions signal a level of operational sophistication that investors notice.
+Phantom IQ helps SaaS leaders develop these narratives and place them in the business and industry outlets where their next lead investor is likely reading.

 AI Feature Differentiation in a Commoditized Market

 Every SaaS vendor now claims AI-native capabilities.
 The executives who cut through are those who publish a genuine perspective: what AI actually changes in their product category, where it creates real workflow compression versus where it is marketing theater, and how the developer ecosystem will consolidate around platforms rather than point solutions.
-Phantom IQ turns your 30-minute voice conversation into published articles that position you as the authoritative voice in your specific SaaS vertical before your competitors know the conversation is happening.
+Phantom IQ helps translate your operational perspective into published articles that can position you as an authoritative voice in your specific SaaS vertical.

 AEO Visibility in the SaaS Space

 Answer Engine Optimization is the discipline of ensuring that AI systems — ChatGPT, Perplexity, Google Gemini, Claude — cite you when buyers ask questions about your market.
-With ChatGPT now serving 900 million weekly active users as of February 2026, and 92% of Fortune 500 companies actively using it for research and procurement support, the executives who get cited in AI answers are capturing mindshare at a scale that was impossible with traditional search.
+With ChatGPT serving hundreds of millions of weekly active users, and the vast majority of Fortune 500 companies using OpenAI's products for research and procurement support, the executives who get cited in AI answers are capturing mindshare at a scale that was impossible with traditional search.

 In the SaaS space, the questions buyers and investors ask AI engines include: "Who are the leading voices on product-led growth?"
 "Which SaaS CEOs have written about AI feature differentiation?"
 "What should I ask a SaaS vendor about their NRR?"
 "Who writes about vertical SaaS versus horizontal platform strategy?"
 AI systems answer these questions by drawing on published content in authoritative outlets — Forbes, TechCrunch, Harvard Business Review, and peer-reviewed or widely cited reports.
-An executive with a consistent body of published work on these topics becomes the name an AI returns when a buyer or investor asks the question.
+An executive with a consistent body of published work on these topics is far more likely to be the name an AI returns when a buyer or investor asks the question.

 A cited SaaS executive in AI answers typically has published at least six to eight pieces over 12 months in outlets with strong domain authority, covering adjacent topics that form a recognizable intellectual position.
 They are not just quoted in news articles — they are the named author of analytical perspectives that AI systems treat as source material.
 Phantom IQ's publication strategy is built specifically for AEO: we identify the questions your buyers are asking AI, develop content that directly answers those questions under your byline, and place it in the outlets AI systems draw from most heavily.